smrfeld/tsmixer-pytorch/README.md

 where `yhati_kt` is the output of the model for variable `k` at time `t` for sample `i`, and `yi_kt` is sent to the loss function.

-### Details on multivariate time series forecasting
+### Details on multivariate time series forecasting experiments

-Input = matrix X of size (L,C) where L = num time steps, C = num features
+Input = matrix X of size (L,C) where L = num time steps, C = num features Output = prediction of size (T,C) where T = num time steps

 > B.3.2 Basic TSMixer for Multivariate Time Series Forecasting
 > For long-term time series forecasting (LTSF) tasks, TSMixer only uses the historical target time series X as input.
 A series of mixer blocks are applied to project the input data to a latent representation of size C. The final output is then projected to the prediction length T: